Holiday entitlement

 Back to top

-By custom, holiday arrangements include (amongst other bank holidays and fixed closure days) a day off on Christmas Day and another day off on Good Friday, both of which are Christian religious festivals.
-In the interests of equality those practising other religions should be given preferential treatment when booking leave on the religious festival dates of most significance to them, providing these days are booked with as much notice as possible in order to assist operational arrangements.
-The number of annual leave days overall will remain as set out in your contract of employment.
+Holiday arrangements include (amongst other bank holidays and fixed closure days) national bank holidays on Christmas Day and Good Friday, both of which are Christian religious festivals.
+In the interests of equality those practising other religions should be given preferential treatment when booking leave on the religious festival dates of most significance to them.
+Such days will be taken from the standard 38 days holiday entitlement as is the case with Christmas and Good Friday (contractual leave entitlement is expressed as 38 days, not 30 days plus bank holidays, so all leave comes from the 38 day total).
+All leave should be booked with as much notice as possible in order to assist operational arrangements.

-If a member of staff requests extended leave at a particular time for religious reasons, for example for the purpose of going on pilgrimage, the department should attempt to accommodate the request.
-If the extended leave exceeds the employee's annual holiday entitlement, the excess days would normally be taken as unpaid leave.
-If an individual requests the opportunity to carry over leave from one year to another for religious purposes line managers should agree such requests if operationally possible.
+If a member of staff requests extended leave at a particular time for religious reasons, for example for the purpose of going on pilgrimage, the department should attempt to accommodate the request if possible.
+If the extended leave exceeds the employee's annual holiday entitlement, unpaid leave can be granted, or an Additional Annual Leave arrangement might be considered.
+If an individual requests to carry over a portion of their leave entitlement from one year to the next for religious purposes line managers should agree such requests if operationally possible, and as long as this complies with statutory provisions.
+These require that a minimum of 28 days holiday (pro-rata) is taken within each leave year so only any personal leave entitlement over the 28 days statutory entitlement may be carried over (eg for someone with 38 days holiday, up to 10 days may be carried over).
+For further advice contact your HR Business Partner.

 Back to top

-If an employee is leaving the employment of the University any untaken holiday or lieu time should normally be taken prior to the last day of employment, as set out in the contract of employment.
-It will be at the head of department's discretion to require that any period of outstanding leave is taken during the notice period.
+If an employee is leaving the employment of the University any accrued, untaken holiday or lieu time should normally be taken before the last day of employment, as agreed in the contract of employment.
+The Head of Department has discretion to require that any accrued, untaken leave is taken during the notice period.
+This may be particularly relevant if the post is on limited, external funding.

-Exceptionally, if an employee has not taken their full holiday entitlement at the time of leaving, accrued holiday pay may be paid, calculated in proportion to the period already worked during the leave year less the value of any days of holiday already taken - bank holidays normally being ignored both in terms of entitlement and days of holiday taken, although care should be taken to ensure that part-time staff are not disadvantaged by this method.
+Exceptionally, if an employee has not taken their full holiday entitlement at the time of leaving, accrued, untaken holiday may be paid in lieu, calculated in proportion to the period already worked during the leave year less the value of any days of holiday already taken.
+The holiday calculator has a part-year calculation tab to assist departments with this calculation.

-If an employee has taken more than their full holiday entitlement at the time of leaving, calculated in proportion to the period already worked during the leave year, then (provided the employee's contract of employment explicitly allows this, which will not be the case for contracts issued before 1 August 2005) the University may deduct an appropriate sum from the employee's final payment, or alternatively, by mutual agreement, may arrange for the employee to work some or all of these additional days without further pay at a later date.
+If an employee has taken more than their full holiday entitlement at the time of leaving, calculated in proportion to the period already worked during the leave year, then (provided the employee's contract of employment explicitly allows this, which will not be the case for contracts issued before 1 August 2005) the University may deduct an appropriate sum from the employee's final payment.
+Alternatively, by mutual agreement, it may be agreed that the employee will work some or all of these days at a later date without further pay.

 Back to top